Hypermobile EDS (hEDS)

 Pain: Widespread, chronic, does not correlate with seemingly “normal” imaging results

-Source of pain: Headache, neck, jaw, wrists, fingers, back, sacroiliac joint, muscle spasms
+Sources of pain: Headache, neck, jaw, wrists, fingers, back, sacroiliac joint, hips, ankles, muscle spasms

-Psychosocial: Disabling anxiety, depression, fear of getting hurt, discounted by MDs, fearful of starting PT concerned it may flare symptoms
+Psychosocial: Disabling anxiety, depression, fear of getting hurt, feel discounted by MDs (experience medical gaslighting), fearful of starting PT because concerned it may flare symptoms, ADD/ADHD, ASD

-Neuro: Headaches, clumsiness, brain fog, unstable cervical spine, difficulty with word finding, numbness/tingling
+Neuro: Headaches, clumsiness, brain fog, unstable cervical spine (CCI/AAI), Chiari malformation, difficulty with word finding, numbness/tingling, tethered cord, dysautonomia, difficulty with temperature regulation

-Allergy/immunology: Excessive mast cell reactions, multiple food/chemical allergies
+Allergy/immunology: Excessive allergic/mast cell reactions, multiple food/chemical allergies, experience with anaphylaxis

-Sleep: Difficulty falling and staying asleep, extreme fatigue
+Sleep: Difficulty falling and staying asleep, extreme fatigue, apnea

 OB/GYN: Prone to premature labor, pelvic organ prolapse, pelvic pain, incontinence